JunFu1995/BGCN/README.md

 # Bayesian-Graph-Convolutional-Network-for-Traffic-Prediction
-codes will come on June due to preparing one journal paper.
+codes will be released after paper review finished.